Introduction

 Head of Testing: The most senior testing administrative officer in an organisation that’s either a lead, manager or director depending on organisation size.

-Test Coach: Specialist role created to solve specific testing problems similar to an agile or quality coach.
+Test Coach: Specialist consultancy role created to solve specific testing problems similar to an agile or quality coach.
 A common example in agile transformation is agile test coach who specialises in agile testing.
 A test coach can be an individual contributor where they assist with testing problems or a management consultant to help testing administrative officers.

 - Dreyfus, H. L., and Dreyfus, S. E. (1986).
 Mind over machine: The power of human intuition and expertise in the era of the computer.
 New York: The Free Press.